cbiffle/cfm/arch/README.md

 # CFM Architecture Support

-This contains common code for tools and RTL.
+This is the basic definition of the architecture, used by both tools and RTL.